Sharvara and Shyama: Comparisons

 Sharvara can be compared with the Greek Cerberus, the mythological dog of the Greeks with similar characteristics.
 However, there is no description of Cerberus having a companion, and he is usually depicted with three heads.
 Scholars have concluded that the three heads were a Greek addition to the underlying Indo-Aryan myth.

 Shavara and Shyama can also be compared to Odin's wolves Geri and Freki in Norse mythology.
 Odin (the all-father) just like Yama (the progenitor of all humans) sits on a chair guarded by two dogs.
-Odin (Woden), the hunter, the wanderer, god of storm and winter, is more comparable to the Vedic Rudra.

 Tilak dates the Vedic antiquity using the assertion that the Milky Way (path of the dead) used to be guarded by Sharvara and a new year started upon the crossing of Milky Way by the sun.
 Using internal evidence he dated the timeframe of Vedic antiquity (Taittriya Samhita) to the time when at the vernal equinox the sun rose in the asterism of Orion (Mrigashiras).